 - Management - Able to utilise, coordinate and control resources (human, physical and/or financial)

 - Argument - Able to put forward, debate and justify an opinion or a course of action, with an individual or in a wider group setting

 - Self-awareness & Reflectivity - Having an awareness of your own strengths, weaknesses, aims and objectives.
 Able to regularly review, evaluate and reflect upon the performance of yourself and others

 - Leadership - Able to lead and manage, develop action plans and objectives, offer guidance and direction to others, and cope with the related pressures such authority can result in

 Resource implications for students

-none other than normal running costs
+No resource implications further than normal running costs